Bikini: Rise to popularity

 Brian Hyland's novelty-song hit "Itsy Bitsy Teenie Weenie Yellow Polka Dot Bikini" became a Billboard No. 1 hit during the summer of 1960: the song tells a story about a young girl who is too shy to wear her new bikini on the beach, thinking it too risqué.

+In 1961, "decades of tensions" between local authorities and women in Waverly, Australia escalated such that local media started referring to it as "the bikini war".
+Similar wars also "raged elsewhere in Sydney" at the time.
+This particular bikini war followed a "long weekend" in October of that year which saw the arrest of over 50 women on Bondi Beach, resulting from enforcement by beach inspectors of a 1935 ordinance which imposed strict measurement requirements on bathing suits.
+These requirements were replaced later that year with a requirement simply for “proper and adequate” swimsuits.

 Playboy first featured a bikini on its cover in 1962; the Sports Illustrated Swimsuit Issue debut two years later featured Babette March in a white bikini on the cover.
 This has been credited with making the bikini a legitimate piece of clothing.

 Ursula Andress, appearing as Honey Ryder in the 1962 British James Bond film, Dr. No, wore a white bikini, which became known as the "Dr. No bikini".
 It became one of the most famous bikinis of all time and an iconic moment in cinematic and fashion history.
 Andress said that she owed her career to that white bikini, remarking, "This bikini made me into a success.
 As a result of starring in Dr. No as the first Bond girl, I was given the freedom to take my pick of future roles and to become financially independent."